Graduate

 Graduate Thesis, Dissertation, and Doctoral Project Committees

 The school/college dean identifies all faculty qualified to serve as Chair for a thesis, dissertation, or doctoral project committee.
-In consultation with the qualified faculty member, the graduate program coordinator, and the student select a committee chair.
+In consultation with the graduate program coordinator the student selects a committee chair.
 The Committee Chair and the student collaborate to identify the members of the committee.
-The Dean for Graduate Studies is responsible for approving the assignment of faculty to graduate committees.
-It should be noted on all documents, including the thesis, dissertation, or doctoral project when the graduate committee chair is not the thesis/dissertation/doctoral project research advisor.
+The Graduate School Dean is responsible for approving the assignment of faculty to graduate committees.
+It should be noted on all documents, including the thesis, dissertation, or doctoral project, when the graduate committee chair is not the thesis/dissertation/doctoral project research advisor.

 Graduate Thesis, Dissertation, or Doctoral Project

-The graduate thesis, dissertation, or doctoral project must be signed by the thesis and dissertation committee members, college graduate program coordinator, department head, and dean; it must be prepared in a style and format that is prescribed by the specific degree program.
-Not later than thirty (30) days after graduation the student must submit a final draft of the thesis, dissertation, or doctoral project to the Office of Graduate Studies for approval.
+The graduate thesis, dissertation, or doctoral project grade form must be signed by the thesis and dissertation committee members, the college graduate program coordinator, department head, and dean; it must be prepared in a style and format that is prescribed by the specific degree program.
+Not later than thirty days after graduation, the student must submit a final draft of the thesis, dissertation, or doctoral project to the Graduate School for approval.

 An oral examination is generally required of a thesis, dissertation, or doctoral project student.
 The oral examination is designed to test the verbal and explanatory abilities of students as they explain and defend their research.
 The examining body is the student’s graduate thesis, dissertation, or doctoral project committee and may include other interested departmental faculty.
-The Office of Graduate Studies' assigned staff member may attend or monitor an oral examination.
+Graduate School staff may attend or monitor an oral examination.
 The examination can be repeated only once.

 Academic Progress Standards